hihinick/Drug-using-analysis/README.md

 It is hoped that through data mining, drugs that may be used for various diseases can be found from historical prescription data, thereby establishing rules to help hospitals reduce manual inspection costs.

 [Data analysis process:]
-a.
-Data format cleaning [1]
+1. Data format cleaning [1]
-b.
-Data observation
+2. Data observation
-c. one-hot-encoding
+3. one-hot-encoding
-d.
-Find rules through Apriori algorithm
+4. Find rules through Apriori algorithm
-e.
-Confirm the rationality of the rules with the pharmacist
+5. Confirm the rationality of the rules with the pharmacist
-f.
-Adjust the Apriori threshold
+6. Adjust the Apriori threshold
-g.
-Rule establishment
+7. Rule establishment

 The original historical prescription data is like this: